Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Methodology

 \subsubsection{\textbf{Probabilistic Weighted Average Pooling (PWAP) Module}}

 The traditional global average pooling or max-pooling layer provides the same weight to all spatial regions of the input.
 However, in many cases, the object of interest may reside in a salient region that is more important than others.
-Usually, a thoracic disease is often characterized by an anatomy region and lesion areas that constitute much smaller portions than the entire image.
-Thus, to further enhance the attention mechanism of our Anatomy-XNet, we have used a novel PWAP module (post-AAA) in conjunction with the AAA block and a PWAP module (intra-AAA) within the AAA block.
-In this module, we learn the weight of each spatial position to guide Anatomy-XNet towards lesion localization during training through a $1 \times 1$ convolutional filter.
-The $1 \times 1$ convolutional filter has been chosen as we aim to learn the weight at a single spatial position; surrounding information is unwanted.
-First, we get the probability map $\mathbf{P} \in \mathbb{R}^{H \times W \times 1}$ from the input feature map $\mathbf{F}^{inp} \in \mathbb{R}^{H \times W \times C}$ by,
+Usually, thoracic diseases are often characterized by an anatomy region and lesion areas that constitute much smaller portions than the entire image.
+Thus, to further enhance the attention mechanism, we use a PWAP module in conjunction with the A\textsuperscript{3} block and a PWAP module within the A\textsuperscript{3} block.
+This module explicitly leverages the probability attention map, derived from the input feature activation space, to enhance the most discriminative regions of the feature map before applying the pooling operation.
+In this module, we learn the weight of each spatial position to guide Anatomy-XNet towards lesion localization during training through a 1\texttimes1 convolutional filter.
+This 1\texttimes1 filter has been chosen as we aim to learn the weight at a single spatial position; surrounding information is unwanted.
+First, we get the probability map $\mathbf{P} \in \mathbb{R}^{H \times W \times 1}$ from a input feature map $\mathbf{F}^{inp} \in \mathbb{R}^{H \times W \times C}$ by,